 Check one: Prescription Non-Prescription School School Address Name of Student Date of Birth IN ORDER TO KEEP THIS STUDENT IN OPTIMUM HEALTH AND TO HELP MAINTAIN MAXIMUM SCHOOL PERFORMANCE, IT IS NECESSARY THAT MEDICATION BE GIVEN DURING SCHOOL HOURS.
-NOTE: Please Complete a Separate Form for each Medicat ion PRESCRIBER INSTRUCTIONS: Prescribing Health Care Clinician (print) Phone Medication Diagnosis Dosage, Time, and Method of Administration Expected Dates for Administration List Any Possible Adverse Reactions That Should Be Repor ted to Health Care Clin ician: Check here if serious reaction can occur if medication is not given exactly as prescribed.
-Check here if serious reaction can occur even when m edication is administer ed properly.
-Student has been instructed, understands and has der emergency medication. monstrated the skill to self administer his/her Special handling instructions NOTE: The health care clinician may use another format (c istration of the medication.
-However, ALL information requ Signature of Health Care Clinician Date Phone PARENT'S PERMISSION I hereby give my permission for m during school hours.
-This medication has been prescribed clinician.
-I hereby release the Board of Education and their that may result from my child taking the prescribed medical ny child (named above) by a licensed physiciar agents and employees to receive medication PARENT'S PERMISSION I hereby give my permission for m during school hours.
-This medication has been prescribed clinician.
-I hereby release the Board of Education and their ny child (named above) by a licensed physiciar agents and employees to receive medication PARENT'S PERMISSION I hereby give my permission for m during school hours.
-This medication has been prescribed clinician.
-I hereby release the Board of Education and their that may result from my child taking the prescribed medical by a licensed physiciar agents and employees ation. to receive medication or other health care from any and all liability PARENT'S PERMISSION I hereby give my permission for m during school hours.
-This medication has been prescribed clinician.
-I hereby release the Board of Education and their that may result from my child taking the prescribed medical Signature of Parent or Guardian (SCHOOL USE ONLY) by a licensed physiciar agents and employees ation. to receive medication or other health care from any and all liability PARENT'S PERMISSION I hereby give my permission for m during school hours.
-This medication has been prescribed clinician.
-I hereby release the Board of Education and their that may result from my child taking the prescribed medical Signature of Parent or Guardian (SCHOOL USE ONLY) Name and title of person(s) designated by principal to admi by child (named above) by a licensed physiciar agents and employees ation.
-Date inister medication: to receive medication or other health care from any and all liability Phone PARENT'S PERMISSION I hereby give my permission for m during school hours.
-This medication has been prescribed clinician.
-I hereby release the Board of Education and their that may result from my child taking the prescribed medical Signature of Parent or Guardian (SCHOOL USE ONLY) Name and title of person(s) designated by principal to adm by child (named above) by a licensed physiciar agents and employees ation.
-Date inister medication: to receive medication or other health care from any and all liability Phone PARENT'S PERMISSION I hereby give my permission for m during school hours.
-This medication has been prescribed clinician.
-I hereby release the Board of Education and their that may result from my child taking the prescribed medical Signature of Parent or Guardian (SCHOOL USE ONLY) Name and title of person(s) designated by principal to admi by child (named above) by a licensed physiciar agents and employees ation.
-Date inister medication: to receive medication or other health care from any and all liability Phone
+NOTE: Please Complete a Separate Form for each Medication PRESCRIBER INSTRUCTIONS: Prescribing Health Care Clinician (print) Phone Medication Diagnosis Dosage, Time, and Method of Administration Expected Dates for Administration .
+List Any Possible Adverse Reactions That Should Be Reported to Health Care Clinician: Check here if serious reaction can occur if medication is not given exactly as prescribed.
+Check here if serious reaction can occur even when medication is administered properly.
+Student has been instructed, understands and has demonstrated the skill to self administer his/her emergency medication.

+Special handling instructions.

+NOTE: The health care clinician may use another format (computer printout, letter, etc.) to authorize administration of the medication.
+However, ALL information requested above must be provided.

+Signature of Health Care Clinician Date

+Phone

+PARENT'S PERMISSION I hereby give my permission for my child (named above) to receive medication during school hours.
+This medication has been prescribed by a licensed physician or other health care clinician.
+I hereby release the Board of Education and their agents and employees from any and all liability that may result from my child taking the prescribed medication.

+Signature of Parent or Guardian

+Phone

+(SCHOOL USE ONLY)

+Name and title of person(s) designated by principal to administer medication:

+Student has demonstrated to the school nurse the skill to self administer his/her emergency medication.

+Content reviewed by:

+Signature of School Health Nurse

+Withdrawal of authorization was made in writing (attach note from parents)